CodeForAfrica/DebunkBot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
+- [ ] Chore (non-breaking change which does not add visible functionality but improves code quality)

 ## Screenshots